HLammers/cybo-drummer/README.md

 <img src="/images/top pcb top.png" width="25%" height="25%" align="right">

 ##### Second Board
+* Solder all components in the following order:
+  * Resistors
+  * Buttons (SW3, SW4, SW5)
+  * Male headers (J1, J2) **on the back side** of the the PCB
+  * Female header sockets (J3, Pico)
+  * Rotary encoders (SW1, SW2)
+* Plug the display board into header socket J3 and fix it to the second board using four spacers (the top-right spacer will screw into the spacer that connects the first board to the second board)
+* Plug the second board to Pico header sockets of the first board and fix them together using four spacers
+* Plug the Raspberry Pi Pico into the 2x 20-pin header sockets on the second board
 ### Software
 Use `mpy-cross -march=armv6m -O3 file_name.py` (where file_name is the name of the file) to pre-compiled modules before – the `-O3` option (optimization level 3) makes sure `__debug__` is False and all debugging code is left out.
 ## How to Use It?